mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 #### Macros

 Macros are an essential part in Common Lisp.
 One should not confuse Lisp macros with C macros which just do textual replacement.
 Common Lisp macros are extremely powerful.
 In short, macros are constructs that generate and/or manipulate code.
-Lisp macros still stand out in contrast to other languages because Lisp macros just generate and manipulate ordinary Lisp code where as other languages use an AST (Abstract Syntax Tree) representation of the code and hence the macros must deal with the AST.
+Lisp macros still stand out in contrast to other languages because Lisp macros just generate and manipulate ordinary Lisp code whereas other languages use an AST (Abstract Syntax Tree) representation of the code and hence the macros must deal with the AST.
 In Lisp, Lisp is the AST.
-With this Lisp is homoiconic.
+Lisp is homoiconic.

 Macros are not easy to distinguish from functions.
 In programs one can not see the difference.
 Many functions could be replaced by macros.
 But functions can usually not replace macros.
 There is a fundamental difference between the two.
 The arguments to macros are passed in a quoted form, meaning they are not evaluated (remember the lists as data above).
 Whereas parameters to functions are first evaluated and the result passed to the function.
 The output of macros is also quoted code.
 For example let's recreate the `when` macro: